 Drying time depends on the thickness of the mold, the percentage of catalyst added to the mixture, the room temperature, etc.

 Count 12 hours minimum, and up to 24 hours (just to be sure).

 My tip: keep your spoon in the container with the leftovers of silicone.
-If the texture is pasty, it’s not dry… If you can take off the whole silicone block when pulling the spoon, it’s ready!
+If the texture is pasty and tacky, it’s not dry… If you can take off the whole silicone block when pulling the spoon, it’s ready!